Which place is cheaper, Seattle or Gainesville?

 Both Seattle and Gainesville are popular destinations to visit in the summer with plenty of activities.
+The summer months attract visitors to Gainesville because of the family-friendly experiences.
 Also, the beaches, the hiking, the city activities, the music scene, and the family-friendly experiences are the main draw to Seattle this time of year.

 In July, Gainesville is generally a little warmer than Seattle.
-Temperatures in Gainesville average around 81°F (27°C), and Seattle stays around 67°F (19°C).
+Daily temperatures in Gainesville average around 81°F (27°C), and Seattle fluctuates around 67°F (19°C).

 It's quite rainy in Gainesville.
 In July, Gainesville usually receives more rain than Seattle.
 Gainesville gets 6.8 inches (174 mm) of rain, while Seattle receives 0.9 inches (22 mm) of rain each month for the summer.

 Both Seattle and Gainesville during the autumn are popular places to visit.
+The shopping scene are the main draw to Gainesville this time of year.
 Also, many travelers come to Seattle for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Gainesville is much warmer than Seattle in the autumn.
-The temperature in Gainesville is usually 71°F (22°C) in October, and Seattle stays around 54°F (12°C).
+The daily temperature in Gainesville averages around 71°F (22°C) in October, and Seattle fluctuates around 54°F (12°C).

 The winter attracts plenty of travelers to both Gainesville and Seattle.
+Many travelers come to Gainesville for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Seattle in the winter for the museums, the shopping scene, the theater shows, and the cuisine.

 In the winter, Gainesville is much warmer than Seattle.
-Typically, the winter temperatures in Gainesville in January are around 54°F (12°C), and Seattle is about 42°F (5°C).
+Typically, the winter temperatures in Gainesville in January average around 54°F (12°C), and Seattle averages at about 42°F (5°C).